forestgrape/coronavirus/5_epidemiological/spread_analyses.md

      * being at low air pressure (either high altitude or airplane)
      * vocal activities such as singing or shouting
      * strains e.g. sports.
 Already going up a staircase can be enough when: the oxygen uptake is low (e.g. arteriosclerosis) or unathletic or going up fast.
 * *Dry Indoor Air is associated to the Spread of severe Covid:* Nearly all waves of severe Covid occur in settings with dry air: heated, ACs or dry outdoor air.
-Likely since the lung deposition rate is increased when the exhaled virions dry out.
+Likely since the lung deposition rate is increased when the aerosolized virions dry out.
 Also the virions have a higher viability in dry air and the immune system clearance of the respiratory tract is reduced in dry air.
 * *Droplet Transmission is Not important for the Spread of severe Covid:* In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 is not noticed.
 * *Contact Transmission is possibly associated to the Spread of mild Covid but not of severe Covid* [arguments in work]
 * *Fomite Transmission is Not important for the Spread of Covid:* In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmission of Covid neither at the population level (regions where water to wash hands is scarce) nor through contact-tracing (e.g. on camping grounds, take away food).